dr-croc/Android-All-/Coroutine/ReadMe.md

 ## Async
 Use launch : when we do not care about the result <br />
 Use Async  : when we expect some result or output from the coroutin.  <br />
-In the case  of Async, we get a defferd type, which return type value = the last line of the code.
-If its string then string , if its int then its int.
+In the case  of Async, we get a deffered type, which return type value = the last line of the code.
+If its string then string , if its int then its int.  <br />
+if you see the async code, you will see that we dont need to use any kind of variale, in case of async  <br />
+why ? <br />
+As i already mentioned above that it returns  a  deffered type which is basically referes the type of the value to the last line of the async.
+That is why we dont need to use any kind of variable to store the value.